 Standard doses have not been established, but a typical dose of American ginseng is 100 to 200 mg daily.
 (61)

-Brain supplements that contain Cereboost usually contain 200 mg.
+Brain supplements that contain Cereboost usually contain 200 mg of American ginseng.

 American ginseng supplements are available as capsules, tablets, powders, and liquid extracts.